 Also Read: Love and Rejuvenation, Courtesy Of an Anti-Racism Solidarity March

 Across the town, all tourists were instructed to return indoors by 3pm daily.
-And, remain inside.
+And remain inside.

-And with good reason.
+With good reason.
 As evening approached, things started to rumble.

 That first afternoon in Granada, I was finishing lunch in a casual restaurant called La Frontera.
 As I chatted with the young waiter, his gaze eventually turned serious.